|Harry Singley, TOF's grandfather|

 |Battle of Horseshoe Bend|

 Later, when James had died, his widow Nancy had a heck of a time trying to collect the pension that was owed her.
-Bureaucracy, thy name is Foot-Dragger.
+Bureaucracy is not new.

 Pvt.
 John Hammontree,